attrill20/Codewars/README.md

 Welcome to my Codewars repository!
 This repository contains my solutions to various CodeWars coding challenges.

-I will be adding solutions to CodeWars challenges as I complete more - I aim to solve at least one a day to pratice my coding skills and add notes explaining what I have learnt from that particular challenge.
+I will be adding solutions to CodeWars challenges as I complete more - I aim to solve at least one a day as part of my daily practice to improve my coding skills.
+I will often add notes explaining what I have learnt from that particular challenge and compare to alternate solutions to learn new tips and tricks.

+My Codewars profile can be found here: https://www.codewars.com/users/attrill20

 ## Difficulty Levels